KSPModdingLibs/KSPBuildTools/README.md

 - If `$(SolutionDir)KSP/buildID.txt` exists, then `$(SolutionDir)KSP` becomes the value of the `KSPRoot` property.
 This could be a full copy of a KSP install, or just a symlink or junction to one.
 - If `KSPRoot` still isn't set, then it will default to `C:\Program Files (x86)\Steam\steamapps\common\Kerbal Space Program` on Windows or `$(HOME)/Library/Application Support/Steam/steamapps/common/Kerbal Space Program` on OSX.

+#### `CKANCompatibleVersions`

+Default value: `1.12 1.11 1.10 1.9 1.8`

+Used by the `CKANInstall` target to set additional KSP versions to treat as compatible when installing dependencies.

 ### Customization

 Properties can be customized at several points: